protesilaos/my-website/_pages/emacs/emacs.md

 of the `notmuch` index on the Emacs mode line.
 The underlying mechanism is that of `notmuch-count(1)`, which is used to find the number of items that match the given search terms.
 In practice, the user can define one or more searches and display their counters.
-These form a string which realistically is like: `@50 😱1000 💕0` for unread messages, bills, and love letters, respectively.
+These form a listing which realistically is like: `@50 😱1000 💕0` for unread messages, bills, and love letters, respectively.